 FOR IMMEDIATE RELEASE Aug.
 8, 2012

-Ramey faces up to five years in prison and a $250,000 fine when he is sentenced on Nov.
-15, 2012, by United States District Judge Thomas E. Johnston.
+Mullins faces a mandatory minimum of seven years and up to life in prison and a $750,000 fine when she is sentenced on December 5, 2012 by United States District Judge Thomas E. Johnston.

 The Federal Bureau of Investigation conducted the investigation.
 Assistant United States Attorney Steven I. Loew is in charge of the prosecution.

 This is being prosecuted as part of an ongoing effort led by the United States Attorney’s Office for the Southern District of West Virginia to combat the illicit sale and misuse of prescription drugs.
 The U.S. Attorney’s Office, joined by federal, state and local law enforcement agencies, is committed to aggressively pursuing and shutting down illegal pill trafficking, eliminating open air drug markets, and curtailing the spread of opiate painkillers in communities across the Southern District.

 This case is also being brought as part of Project Safe Neighborhoods.
 Project Safe Neighborhoods is a nationwide commitment to reduce gun crime in the United States by working with existing local programs that target gun crime.